Viewing: Notes » The non-launch.

 When you start without telling anyone, is it still a launch?

-So yeah, 'Go Alby…' thanks for the common sense realism, rather than notional nonsense.
+So yeah, 'Hurrah Alby…' thanks for the common sense realism, rather than notional nonsense.

-If you stand in the middle of a busy road, eyes closed and back to the oncoming traffic, it'll still hurt like hell when that truck rolls right over you.
+If you stand in the middle of a busy road, eyes closed and back to the oncoming traffic, it'll still hurt like hell when that truck you're not looking at and can't see rolls right over you.

 I was recently asked 'What happens on 'day one'?'